rhodcodes/blog/content/posts/2021/02/setting-up-git-on-windows/index.md

 key files.

 If you want to secure your key further with a passphrase you can, but you'll be asked for it every time it's used.
-I just hit enter and leave it blank which makes it easier to use in scripts and automated environments if needed.
+Leaving it without a key means it can be used without any intervention which is useful in scripts or any automation it's used it.

-### Add keys to key chain
+### Involving Secret Agents

 Next we add the keys to ssh-agent so that the service can present them when asked by SSH.
-If you've used the default location and file names in the previous step then you just run `ssh-add` which will pick up the key files in `.shh/` and print a success message to screen.
+If you've used the default location and file names in the previous step then you just run `ssh-add` which will pick up the key files in `.ssh/` and list the keys added.

 ```ps
 ssh-add